Table of contents

 Dawson-Pitamakin Loop (Two Medicine Area)

-Though many choose to do this loop as a backpacking trip, for those in good physical shape, this loop may be accessible as a day hike.
-You’ll be traveling around the massive Rising Wolf Mountain while passing stunning turquoise lakes and traversing exposed and wildly scenic trails.
-The loop hike is best traversed in a clockwise direction – first climbing to Dawson Pass and then over Pitamakin Pass.
-By doing it this way you’ll get the ascent completed in the morning, with the rest of your day being relatively easy and enjoyable.
+Many choose to do this loop as a backpacking trip.
+But this loop is an epic day hike for those in good physical shape.
+You’ll travel around the massive Rising Wolf Mountain while passing stunning turquoise lakes and traversing exposed and wildly scenic trails.
+The loop hike is best traversed clockwise – first climbing to Dawson Pass and then over Pitamakin Pass.
+Doing it this way will complete the ascent in the morning.
+That way, the rest of your day will be relatively easy and enjoyable.
 Of all the trails we hiked in Glacier, we saw the most wildlife on this loop.

 Gunsight Pass Trail

-Because competition for backcountry permits along this route is fierce, some complete the Gunsight Pass Trail as a day hike – though it’s not for the faint of heart.
+Competition for backcountry permits along this route is fierce.
+Some complete the Gunsight Pass Trail as a day hike – though it’s not for the faint of heart.
 Make sure you’re in good physical shape and know your limitations before attempting.
 Over the course of 20 miles, you’ll climb nearly 4,000 feet and descend nearly 6,000 ft.
-The trail begins with a descent into the Reynolds Creek Valley, then evens out as you traverse alongside St. Mary River.
+The trail begins with a descent into the Reynolds Creek Valley.
+Then, it evens out as you traverse alongside St. Mary River.
 Eventually, you’ll begin a gradual climb uphill after a footbridge approaching Gunsight Lake.
-The climb to Gunsight pass is spectacular with stunning view of Lake Ellen Wilson awaiting you at the top.
-As you cross over the second and highest pass – Lincoln Pass – you’ll begin your long descent through the 2017 burn area, passing through the Sperry Chalet area as you head down to Lake McDonald.
+The climb to Gunsight Pass is spectacular, with a stunning view of Lake Ellen Wilson awaiting you at the top.
+The second and highest pass – Lincoln Pass – precedes a long descent through the 2017 burn area.
+Finally, you will pass the Sperry Chalet area as you head down to Lake McDonald.

 Piegan Pass

-Equally as exciting as the Highline Trail, but far less crowded, this trail is a great option for hikers looking for an epic sunrise to sunset hike.
+Equally exciting as the Highline Trail but less crowded, this trail offers an epic sunrise-to-sunset hike.
+It’s perfect for those seeking adventure without the crowds.
 You begin the route with spectacular views over St. Mary’s Lake as you dip in and out of the forest.
-As you climb to the pass, the views begin to open up, providing jaw-dropping views of the surrounding mountains and lakes.
-The flora and fauna are the highlights of this trip, capturing the best that Glacier has to offer.
+As you climb to the pass, your jaw will drop from the view of surrounding mountains and lakes.
+The flora and fauna are the highlights of this trip, capturing the best Glacier has to offer.
 There are options to shorten this route, like starting at other pullouts along the Going-to-the-Sun Road.
-Also, if you complete this route as a one-way trip you’ll need to arrange transportation, such as the Glacier National Park Lodges Hiker’s Shuttle, as the free shuttle does not make a stop in the Many Glacier area.
+Also, if you complete this route as a one-way trip you’ll need to arrange transportation.
+Glacier National Park Lodges Hiker’s Shuttle is a good option since the free shuttle does not stop in the Many Glacier area.

 What Gear Do I Need?

-Whether you’re doing a short day hike to Avalanche Lake or tackling a full-day adventure on the Highline Trail, carrying the proper equipment is absolutely critical.
-When things go wrong, as they often do, this can mean the difference between a minor inconvenience and a dire result.
-For first-timers and sage backcountry traveler alike, dialing in essential day hiking gear is an important part of any pre-trip preparations.
-Check out our post on 10 Things You Should Bring on Every Day Hike in order to ensure you have the gear for a safe and enjoyable trip.
+Carrying the proper equipment is absolutely critical.
+Pack the same if it’s a short hike to Avalanche Lake or a full-day adventure like the Highline Trail.
+Should things go wrong, carrying the right gear can mean the difference between a minor inconvenience and a dire result.
+Dialing in essential day hiking gear should be part of any pre-trip preparations whether you’re a first-timer or a sage backcountry traveler.
+Check out our article, 10 Things You Should Bring on Every Day Hike to ensure you’re geared up for a safe and enjoyable trip.

 More Information